5-ingredient grilled pesto pizza

 - Brush grill grate to clean it and oil it with an oil soaked towel.
 Slide the dough off the baking sheet or peel onto the grill and cook until it is firmed up and crisped on the bottom, 2 to 3 minutes.

 - Carefully, Flip the dough over using the peel or tongs and baking sheet.
 Spread the pesto over the dough.
-Top with tomatoes and cheddar.
+Top with tomatoes and cheese.
 Cover the grill and cook until the cheese is melted and the bottom of the crust is crispy, 5 to 7 minutes.

 - Prep Time: 10 minutes